 “It is actually a makeshift temporary antenna set up for a site test about 3 years ago,” Nicholson explained.
 This summer he hopes to rebuild it with a larger area and more copper in the loops to improve sensitivity “and steel guys to make it sheep proof.”

-Ziegler said German and UK experimenters have been experimenting at frequencies “well below 9 kHz,” which is unregulated.
+Ziegler said German and UK experimenters have been experimenting at frequencies “ below 9 kHz,” which is unregulated.
 Stefan Schaefer, DK7FC, was detected in Iceland — some 900 miles distant — while transmitting in this frequency range to a kite-borne antenna.